January 11, 2019

 Getting learners to do their eLearning courses can be like herding cats.
 However, if your LMS App is on a phone, look for a feature that allows you to send Push Notifications directly to their phones’ notification screen.
 Inform them of new lessons, missed deadlines, prizes won or whatever!

-If any of the above sound like features you’d like to use in your existing training program (whether to replace it or augment it), get in touch at email@example.com.
-You can also try EdApp’s Mobile LMS for free by signing up here or in the box below.
+If any of the above sound like features you’d like to use in your existing training program (whether to replace it or augment it), get in touch at firstname.lastname@example.org.
+You can also try EdApp’s Mobile LMS for free by signing up here.